 3. Click on Flow Tests Tab.

-The Hydrant test data input fields and calculations are modeled after National Fire Protection Association flow test Standard 291 (2007 Version).
+The Hydrant test data input fields and calculations are modeled after National Fire Protection Association Recommended Practice for Fire Flow Testing and Marking of Hydrants Standard 291 (2016 Edition).
 If your department uses a different testing methodology, you can disregard the Calculation buttons for each hydrant and manually enter your own results for both the Test and Downstream hydrants.
 For more general information on testing and other hydrant-related issues, we recommend checking out some of the articles at FireHydrant.org: http://www.firehydrant.org.
 Click on the FHO Search Engine link and search for the phrase flow test.